 - 1. Collect use cases from the space operations community and develop requirements for XML data packaging; - 2.
-Develop a set of recommendations that specify an extensible framework for packaging data and metadata, that can contain an object physically, by Universal Resource Locator(URL) or by Universal Resource Identifier(UR) or by Universal Resource Name(URN), includes the ability to express appropriate relationships, using XML and related techniques, and the implementation of the packaging format in an appropriate set of network and file protocol; - 3.
-Oversee the implementation of at least two implementations of the packaging framework; - 4.
-Conduct usability and interoperability tests in many area of space data systems (see resources section); - 5.
-Based on testing develop a second version of the recommendations; - 6.
-Based on testing experience and requirements from various Space Data and Operations Groups, establish a registry/repository standard that is extensible, addressing data structures and information modeling, that leverages the more widely based registry work such as ebXML and that also supports the data packaging registry/repository requirements.
+Develop a set of recommendations that specify an extensible framework for packaging data and metadata that can contain an object physically, by Universal Resource Locator (URL), by Universal Resource Identifier (UR), or by Universal Resource Name (URN).
+This includes the ability to express appropriate relationships using XML and related techniques, and the implementation of the packaging format in an appropriate set of network and file protocols; - 3.
+Oversee the deployment of at least two implementations of the packaging framework;

+- 4. Conduct the implementation and interoperability tests in many areas of space data systems (refer to the Resource Requirements paragraph); - 5.
+Based on testing, develop a second version of the recommendations; - 6.
+Based on testing experience and requirements from various space data and operations groups, establish a registry/repository standard that is extensible, addressing data structures and information modeling.
+This registry/repository will leverage the more widely based registry work such as ebXML and also support the data packaging registry/repository requirements.

-Date Milestone 19 May 2003 WG chartered and active.
-10 Aug 2003 XFDU draft 'proposed' document (WB) With use cases/requirements available Overtaken by events Prototyping for XML Packaging starts Overtaken by events XFDU final draft document for CESG approval to proposed document (WB) Overtaken by events Prototyping Reports October/ 2003 MOIMS Area meeting Registry/Repository Concept Paper based on currently implemented standards and requirements from XFDU prototyping environments and other potential users May 2004 Generate CCSDS XFDU 'Proposed Standard'(RB) and initiate review and further implementation/prototyping May 2004 Joint FTF meeting with Systems Engineering, Information Architecture team to develop work plan in this area May 2005 Generate CCSDS Recommended Standard, and two interoperable reference implementations (or a second round for a 'draft standard') 2005 -2006 Develop Registry/Repository data structures, interfaces and procedure recommendations for the appropriate space operations and data domains.
+Date Milestone 19 May 2003 WG established 10 August 2003 XFDU White Book created Use case requirements available Overtaken by events Prototyping for XML packaging starts Overtaken by events XFDU final draft document for CESG approval to proposed document (White Book) Overtaken by events Prototyping reports October 2003 MOIMS Area meeting Registry/Repository Concept Paper based on currently implemented standards and requirements from XFDU prototyping environments and further implementation and prototyping May 2004 Generate CCSDS XFDU Proposed Recommended Standard (Red Book) and initiate review and further implementation and prototyping Joint FTF meeting with Systems Engineering and Information Architecture team to develop works plans in this area May 2005 Generate CCSDS Recommended Standard and two interoperable reference implementations (or a second round for a draft standard)

+Date Milestone 2005 - 2006 Develop registry/repository data structures, interfaces, and procedure recommendations for the appropriate space operations and data domains.
 Develop enhancements for the XFDU packaging recommendations based on the planned Version 2 enhancements